 Medical Toolkit Grants & Elective Bursaries.

-Supporting medical students - the future NHS junior doctors
+Supporting medical students - the NHS Junior Doctors of the future

 Can you DONATE NOW to help ensure that TVF can go on providing Toolkit Grants and Elective Bursaries to medical students from lower socio-economic backgrounds - by doing so you will be helping to support the wonderful NHS junior doctors of the future.